luzhixing12345/Anime-WGAN/README.md

 ## Inroduction

-[Generative adversial nets](https://arxiv.org/abs/1406.2661) was published in 2014 NIPS
+[Generative adversial nets](https://arxiv.org/abs/1406.2661) was published in 2014 NIPSd

 [DCGAN](https://arxiv.org/pdf/1511.06434.pdf) which using CNN in GAN has made a huge improvement.